How to Regulate Your Nervous System as a Woman with ADHD

 Overstimulation: On the flip side, when your brain is overloaded with information, sounds, or feelings, you might become easily overwhelmed.
 It’s like your internal volume is on high, and it’s hard to focus or think clearly.
 This can lead to frustration, anxiety, or an inability to process your emotions.

 Reactivity: Sometimes, when things feel out of control, we react impulsively, either by snapping at others, feeling incredibly irritable, or experiencing emotional outbursts.
+Can you relate?
 These are often responses to feeling unsafe or overwhelmed in the moment.

 Recognising these patterns in your own life can be a first step toward taking back control over your emotions and reactions.

 Tightness in the chest: Anxiety or stress often manifests physically as a constricted chest.
-If you notice this sensation, it’s time to slow down and breath deeply to check in with your emotions.
+If you notice this sensation, it’s time to slow down and breathe deeply.
+This helps let your body know you are safe and getting a healthy amount of oxygen.

-Shallow breathing or holding your breath: When you're dysregulated, your breathing may become shallow or erratic, signaling your body’s fight-or-flight response.
+Shallow breathing or holding your breath: When you're dysregulated, your breathing may become shallow or erratic, signalling your body’s fight-or-flight response.

 Once you've identified that your nervous system is out of balance, it’s time to implement strategies to bring it back to a more grounded state.
 Here are a few tools that can make a significant difference: